-The long process that have led to this moment has taken an important toll in the trustworthiness of institutions, the cohesion of civil society, and overall, on the victim's expectations to find justice.
+In spite of the progress that this decision might bring, the long process that leading to this moment has taken an important toll in the trustworthiness of institutions, the cohesion of civil society, and, overall, on the victim's expectations to find justice.
 After decades of struggle, Memoria Activa, the families and survivors have experienced firsthand a variety of injustices and repeated human rights violations.
-While these last proceedings still allow a thin layer of hope to exist, every day that passes is eroding the expectations to find the truth.
-At the end of the day, the claims of justice of Memoria Activa might not receive the answers they so much deserve; however, so long as there exists an opportunity, we cannot but hope that at least they would get to see a tiny fraction of justice been delivered.
+While these last proceedings are allowing a thin layer of hope to exist, every day that passes is eroding the expectations to find the truth about the attack.
+At the end of the day, the claims of justice of Memoria Activa might not receive the answers they so much deserve.
+However, so long as there exists an opportunity, we cannot but hope that at least they would get to see a tiny fraction of justice been delivered.